 A survey of 190 women with lipoedema showed that many had tried and tested different ways of managing their body shape and size through changing their eating habits (Alsop and Smith 2019).
-A total of 45 different types of diets were listed by those taking part in this research.
+A total of forty five different types of restrictive diets were listed by those taking part in this research.
 The study also showed that some women with lipoedema had challenges with managing their weight, or had experienced eating disorders.
-We therefore know how important it is to talk about food and nutrition, and provide practical and realistic advice on food and lipoedema.
+We therefore know how important it is to talk about eating healthily, and provide practical and realistic advice on food and lipoedema.

-Caring for ourselves through making small, healthy changes in what we eat, is a great first step.
+Caring for ourselves through small, healthy changes in what we eat is a great first step.
 Read below for more information and scroll to the end for useful links.

 General advice on eating for health

-- eat at least 5 portions of a variety of fruit and vegetables every day (your 5 a day)
+- Eating at least 5 portions of a variety of fruit and veg each day.
+Choose from fresh, frozen, tinned, dried or juiced.